daniyalnawaz786/INVERTORY-MANAGEMENT-SYSTEM/README.md

-how to use it
+How to use it
              python main.py
              main.py
              inventory.py
              inventory.json